HazyFish/ucdavis-csif-vscode-asm-dbg/README.md

 # VSCode Remote Assembly Debugging on UCDavis CSIF Computers

-Debug your assembly code remotely on CSIF with VS Code on your local machine!
+Debug your assembly code remotely and graphically on CSIF with VS Code **graphic debug interface** on your local machine!

 - **NO** local Linux environment (such as WSL or VM) or PuTTY is needed!
 - **NO** makefile is needed for building executables any more!